AeroGrab: A Unified Framework for Aerial Grasping in Cluttered Environments: Related Work and Contribution

 \section{Related Work and Contribution}

 Early research in aerial manipulation focused on enabling stable physical interaction between uncrewed aerial vehicles and the environment through advances in modeling, control, and mechanical design \cite{orsag2018aerial}.
-Initial works demonstrated stable contact and whole-body control using rigid or compliant manipulators mounted on aerial platforms \cite{Kim2013IROS,Fumagalli2014RAM,Suarez2017RAL}.
+Initial works demonstrated stable contact and whole-body control using rigid or compliant manipulators mounted on aerial platforms \cite{Kim2013IROS,Fumagalli2014RAM,Bartelds2016RAL}.
 Subsequent systems incorporated onboard perception and visual feedback to enable autonomous grasping and manipulation tasks \cite{Chen2019Sensors,Oberson2022IROS}.
 Surveys of aerial robots with grasping and perching capabilities are provided in \cite{meng2020survey,Meng2022Frontiers}.
 More recent works integrate perception, planning, and control to improve autonomy and robustness in aerial interaction, including vision-based grasping, force-aware grasp execution, and compliant contact control \cite{Ubellacker2024npjRobotics,chen2025aerial,Hoi2026arXiv,Zhan2026arXiv}.
+To reduce reliance on exact analytical models, few studies have learned residual dynamics~\cite{das2025dronediffusion, ujjawal2026learn, yadav2026learning, ujjawal2025aermani, yadav2025arcade, yadav2026physics}.
+Few works also use language and vision models for placement, vision language model-based skill selection~\cite{mishra2026aeroplace, mishra2025aermani, song2025soranav}.

 Despite these advances, aerial grasping in cluttered environments remains comparatively underexplored.
 Many systems \cite{ramon2020grasp,bauer2025open,Meng2022Frontiers} assume that the target object is clearly visible or that object segmentation is available beforehand.
 In realistic environments, however, objects are often partially occluded, making grasp feasibility strongly viewpoint-dependent and requiring the aerial platform to actively reposition to improve visibility before reliable grasp synthesis can be performed.